941design/podsink/SPECIFICATION.md

 - `episodes` lists recorded episodes across subscriptions, newest first, with state badges and podcast titles.
 - The view displays a limited number of episodes at once (configurable via `max_episodes`, default: 12) with scrolling support using arrow keys or j/k.
 - When scrolling through a long list, the header shows "showing X-Y of Z" to indicate the current window position.
-- Pressing `Enter` from the list opens a detailed episode view with HTML-formatted descriptions converted to plain text for console display; `Esc`/`x` returns to the list.
+- Pressing `Enter` from the list opens a detailed episode view with HTML-formatted descriptions converted to plain text.
+The description initially shows up to `max_episode_description_lines` (default: 12) with ↑↓/j/k scroll support for longer content; `Esc`/`x` returns to the list.
 - `queue` transitions episode to `QUEUED`.
 - Successful download → `DOWNLOADED`.
 - Ignore/unignore toggles `IGNORED`/`SEEN`.